Dr. Sijia Geng

 • Electrified transportation and multi-energy systems.

-I completed my Ph.D. in Electrical & Computer Engineering from the University of Michigan-Ann Arbor in January 2022, advised by Prof. Ian A. Hiskens, and obtained two M.S. degrees in Mathematics and ECE from the same university, both in 2021.
+I completed my Ph.D. in Electrical & Computer Engineering from the University of Michigan-Ann Arbor in January 2022, advised by Prof. Ian A. Hiskens, and obtained two M.S. degrees in Mathematics and Electrical & Computer Engineering from the same university, both in 2021.
 In 2022, I worked as a Postdoctoral Associate at the MIT Laboratory for Information and Decision Systems (LIDS), collaborating with Dr. Audun Botterud.
-In 2018, I interned at the Pacific Northwest National Laboratory (PNNL).
+In Summer 2018, I interned at the Pacific Northwest National Laboratory (PNNL).
+In Summer 2024, I was a research member with the Institute for Mathematical and Statistical Innovation (IMSI) at the University of Chicago.

 I am the recipient of the Best Paper Award for the 2022 MIT/Harvard Applied Energy Symposium (MIT, Aug 2022, one of the top 6 out of 150 contributions), Rising Stars in EECS (MIT, Aug 2021), Barbour Scholarship (Umich, Mar 2021, among the oldest and most prestigious awards at Umich), Honorable Mention of Richard F. and Eleanor A. Towner Prize for Outstanding Ph.D.
 Research (Umich, Feb 2021), Finalist of Marian Sarah Parker Prize-Graduate (Umich, Feb 2021), Richard F. and Eleanor A. Towner Prize for Distinguished Academic Achievement (Umich, Feb 2018), and Gerald and Esther Forrest Graduate Student Fellowship (Umich, Sep 2016).